 Global sales of solar energy products have increased significantly.
-More and more solar panels wind up in the trash stream as the number of solar panels sold and installed worldwide is rising every year.
+As the number of solar panels sold and installed worldwide rises yearly, more solar panels wind up in the trash stream.

-The recycled materials can be used to manufacture new solar panels or sold on global commodities markets, boosting the availability of raw materials in the future.
+The recycled materials can be used to manufacture new solar panels or sold on global commodities markets, boosting the availability of raw materials.

 Solar Panels Network stands at the forefront of solar energy solutions, driven by a team of seasoned solar engineers and energy consultants.
 With over decades of experience in delivering high-quality solar installations and maintenance, we are committed to promoting sustainable energy through customer-centric, tailored solutions.
 Our articles reflect this commitment, crafted collaboratively by experts to provide accurate, up-to-date insights into solar technology, ensuring our readers are well-informed and empowered in their solar energy decisions.